elon-mouse/Typing.com-AutoTyper/README.md

 ## Things to note

+In line 8 change the directory to your firefox profile directory

-Change the directory that is in line 8 and change it the the lesson that is in line 11 that you want to skip
+In line 11 change the url to the lesson that you want to auto-type

 Another thing to note is that for some reason it thinks tab is just 5 spaces (I might fix it)